Steve Toth: 2019–2021

-In March 2019 Toth introduced Texas House Bill 2518 which aims to reduce cannabis possession from a Class B to a Class C misdemeanor.
+In March 2019, Toth introduced Texas House Bill 2518, which aims to reduce cannabis possession from a Class B to a Class C misdemeanor.
 To take it down from B to C would remove jail time for simple possession (180 days is the current penalty) and lower the monetary penalty from $2,000 down to $500.

+On April 12, 2019, Toth voted for HB 1824 in the 86th legislative session, which helped promote dredging efforts in Harris County—for the sale and taking of sand, gravel, marl, shell, and mudshell, including the use of funds collected from the sale of those materials and the taking of those materials from the San Jacinto River and its tributaries.

+On May 16, 2019, Toth voted to support SB 7 in the 86th legislative session, which provided $1.6 billion in flood control projects.
+This bill was signed by Governor Abbott on June 13, 2019, taking effect immediately.

 In August 2020, Toth, along with fellow state representatives Mike Lang, Kyle Biedermann, Bill Zedler, and state senator Bob Hall sued Texas Governor Greg Abbott over a $295 million COVID-19 contact tracing contract Abbott awarded to a small Frisco, Texas technology firm without approval from the Texas legislature.
 In May 2020, Toth protested Abbott's lockdown order by getting a haircut.

 In November 2020, during the 87th Texas legislative session, Toth filed again the Texas Firearm Protection Act (HB 112), basically the same piece of legislation that he originally filed in January 2019.
 The previous version passed the Texas House with a 100-vote supermajority but died in the Senate.
 Governor Greg Abbott assisted Toth in writing the bill in 2013 when Abbott was serving as Texas Attorney General.
 It is also known as the Second Amendment sanctuary bill.
 It would make any attempt to enforce federal gun laws in Texas void if those laws were not part of Texas law.
 The bill had 14 co-sponsors including Briscoe Cain, Valoree Swanson, Cecil Bell, and Tony Tinderholt.
 It was referred to the State Affairs Committee of the House, from which it never progressed.
 However, a similar bill, House Bill 2622 (by Representative Justin Holland and Senator Bob Hall) passed the Texas House (with Toth's support) and the Texas Senate and was signed by Governor Greg Abbott on June 17, 2021.

 Toth was ranked the fourth most conservative House member of the 2021 Texas legislature by Mark Jones, a political science professor at Rice University.